fluid-project/jira-to-11ty/src/issues/FLUID-6342.md

     {
       "author": "Steven Githens",
       "date": "2018-09-20T22:12:38.993-0400",
-      "body": "@@Antranig Basman or anyone else.
+      "body": "Antranig Basman or anyone else.
 Any comments on this appreciated (or maybe something I missed in the sequence impl that does allow passing payloads).
 I'm happy to implement this.\n"
     },
     {
       "author": "Antranig Basman",